 "PAPER TITLE" ("accepted manuscript" OR "author manuscript" OR postprint OR preprint) filetype:pdfDOI ("accepted manuscript" OR repository)

-Why this works: It skips publisher landing pages and hunts for hosted PDFs in repositories, labs, faculty pages, or departmental publication lists—one of the fastest ways to download IEEE papers for free when an accessible copy exists.
+Why this works: It skips publisher landing pages and hunts for hosted PDFs in repositories, labs, faculty pages, or departmental publication lists—one of the fastest ways to download IEEE papers for free in PDF format when an accessible copy exists.

 If you do one thing differently, do this: copy the DOI from IEEE Xplore and use it as your universal key.
 DOIs are far more precise than titles (which vary across versions and citations).